 In total these are fourteen novel mechanisms that SEMIoTICS not only designed, implemented, tested and deployed across the different layers but also orchestrated them to make them interplay smoothly to achieve an overall security and privacy boost for IoT and IIoT deployments.
 All individual components can be tailored to adapt to different scenarios and specific application-driven demands.
 Together they achieve SEMIoTICS highly configurable and adaptable attribute- and pattern-based security and privacy enforcement.
+In the case of KPI-4.6, which covers non-functional requirements and is related to aspects which are not related to actual technical implementations, the fulfilment is easily to be seen as more than 3 new components to increase the security as well as allowing to manage the security have been developed.
+This deliverable extensively describes how these mechanisms interplay and how they can be facilitated.

-KPI ID Description Evaluation Reference Status KPI-4.6 Development of a minimum of 3 new security mechanisms/controls enabling the secure management of smart devices and sensors over programmable industrial networks Security Manager in Backend-, Network- and Field layer and their essential internal components This Deliverable and Status of the Implementation as presented in Deliverables D4.6, D4.7, and D4.13 achieved
+KPI ID Description Evaluation Reference Status KPI- 4.6 Development of a minimum of 3 new security mechanisms/controls enabling the secure management of smart devices and sensors over programmable industrial networks Security Manager in Backend-, Network- and Field layer and their essential interna I components This Deliverable and Status of the Implementation as presented in Deliverables D4.6, D4.7, and D4.13 achieved

-7 CONCLUSION
+7. CONCLUSION